Teekeks/pyTwitchAPI/docs/v3-migration.rst

 .. note:: This guide will only show a few examples, please read the documentation for everything you use carefully, its likely that something has changed with every single one!

+**Please note that any call mentioned here that starts with a :code:`await` will have to be called inside a async function even if not displayed as such!**

 Library Initialization
 ----------------------